casterbn/QtCompile/library/home-Index Page.md

 Thanks for The Qt Company Ltd. and the programmers of Qt for their fantastic work!!

+## IMPORTANT NOTES!!

+SINCE 2020.1.6 NO BUILD WILL SUPPORT WINDOWS 8 AND EARLIER, PLEASE UPDATE TO WINDOWS 8.1 AND LATER.

 ## Notes for this repo

 [here](?file=009-Misc/001-Notes%20for%20this%20repo)